SaadiIftikhar/N26/SecondTask/README.md

 ### 1. Clone and Prepare the Repository

 1. **Download the Repository:**
-   - Clone the repository from GitHub or download it as a ZIP file.
+   - Clone the repository from GitHub or download it as a ZIP file (https://github.com/SaadiIftikhar/N26/tree/main).

 2. **Extract the Files:**
    - If downloaded as a ZIP, extract the contents to your desired location.